Enabling Approximate Joint Sampling in Diffusion LMs: Method

 and the final $K$-step probability as :

 Note that for sampling $K$ tokens, we do a single forward pass through the base diffusion model, for computing $\vh_1 = f(\vx)$ and $K-1$ forward passes through our \method\ $g$ for computing all subsequent $\vh_k$.
 We present our joint sampling algorithm in Alg~\ref{alg:joint_sampling}.
+Note that the only difference between naive and \method\ sampling is {updating the output embeddings} (highlighted in different color).

 \textbf{Architecturally}, \method\ first embeds the input token string $\tilde{x}^{\sigma(1)} \oplus \ldots \oplus \tilde{x}^{\sigma(k-1)}$ using the frozen base model's token embeddings.
 It then concatenates these token embeddings with the set of embeddings $\vh$ given as input.
 The concatenated embeddings are then down-projected into the base model's hidden dimension size and then passed through a transformer decoder layer.
 For simplicity, \method\ model's decoder layer has the same architecture as the base model's decoder layers.
 We refer the reader to Fig~\ref{fig:joint_architecture} (in appendix) for an architecture diagram of $g$.